servo/book/src/hacking/building-servo.md

 There are three main build profiles, which you can build and use independently of one another:

-- debug builds, which allow you to use a debugger (lldb)
+- debug builds, which allow you to use a debugger (lldb) (selected by default if no profile is passed)
 - release builds, which are slower to build but more performant
 - production builds, which are used for official releases only